Hands-On Tutorial: Plugin Store¶

 In this hands-on lesson, you will use the Census USA plugin to enrich a dataset with socio-demographic variables from the US Census Bureau.

 This lesson assumes that you have basic knowledge of working with Dataiku DSS datasets and recipes.
-If not already on the Advanced Designer learning path, completing the Core Designer Certificate is recommended.

 These plugins are available through the Dataiku Plugin store, and you can find the instructions for installing plugins in the reference documentation.
 To check whether the plugins are already installed on your instance, go to the Installed tab in the Plugin Store to see a list of all installed plugins.

-We also recommend that you complete the following lessons beforehand:
+If not already registered in the Academy Plugin Store course, we also recommend that you complete the following lessons beforehand:

 The following figure shows the final Flow in Dataiku DSS.